TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/ML_LLMData.md

 - **Chunking strategy:** If needed, process buckets sequentially rather than all at once
 - **Model upgrades:** Future Claude models may handle larger contexts more reliably
 - **Dynamic selection:** Algorithm to choose raw vs aggregated based on hashtag count and video volume
+- **Hybrid approach:** Combine aggregated stats with selective example videos for best of both worlds